 Interactive Storytelling for English Exams How much can we actually teach students for exams without being exam-oriented?
 Wherever we go in professional development the reality of teaching to the test always crops up as something to avoid or get around somehow.
 Yet, we want our students to achieve high standards and we want them to have qualifications.
 For me, it’s a matter of teaching BEYOND the test.

-Thinking about writing journals?
-I'm starting to plan for my 6th year as a 7th grade reading/writing teacher at Chicago-area middle school, and I wanted to "think out loud" about writing journals/notebooks and their use in the middle-school language arts classroom.
-There are several schools of thought on this, and a lot of powerful ways to use these things, as well as several possible ways to handle the logistics.
-Here are some ways that I've used journals (let's just call them that for now) in the LA classroom: The First Creative Writing School on the Internet Writers.com has been offering online writing classes in all genres since 1995 -- the first writing school on the Internet.
+The 50 most important English proverbs The 50 most important English proverbs What are proverbs?
+Every culture has a collection of wise sayings that offer advice about how to live your life.
+The First Creative Writing School on the Internet Writers.com has been offering online writing classes in all genres since 1995 -- the first writing school on the Internet.
 Our web site has been visited by writers from over one hundred ninety-five countries.
 Our classes are taught by published, working writers who are also experienced teachers.
 We can help you improve your skills, explore new directions, ready your work for publication, or simply provide a community, inspiration and deadlines to start you writing and keep you writing.

 Serial Taxi This EFL lesson plan is designed around Serial Taxi a short animation by Paolo Cogliati and the theme of murder mysteries.
 Students predict what is going to happen in a film, watch a short film and write a murder mystery.
 Language level: Intermediate (B1) – Upper Intermediate (B2) Learner type: Teens and adults Time: 60 minutes Activity: Watching a short film, reading, speaking and writing Write and Improve: An Online writing helper Writing is probably the most difficult area for learners to improve on by themselves.
 Writing demands an audience and if you have no-one to tell you how successful your efforts are – or not – then you are doomed to repeat your failures into eternity.
 Cambridge English have, however, just released a beta version of an online, browser based writing helper.
 Currently free to use and requiring only a facebook login (or email registration), the service allows learners to input their answers to one of the five questions provided (or submit a piece of writing of their own choice) and to get feedback on their efforts.
 In the screenshot above, the highlighted text at the bottom of the image is the submitted text.
 The colour coding represents the program’s opinion of the learner level the different sections of the text represent.